MrCreeper2033/awx-minikube-deployment/README.md

 # deploy-awx-minicube-inviroment

-This project contains the code to deploy AWX inviroments on K8s / minikube with nginx Reverse Proxy.
+This project contains the code to deploy AWX inviroments on minikube with nginx Reverse Proxy.
 I will build this to an ansible role in future.

+After deployment AWX will be available at "YOUR-IP":443
+Please note, if you have an active firewall on your system you may have to add a rule for port 443.

 Requirement: CentOS7 / REHL
 Tested on CentOS 7.9